-MA 0125 Logic And Set Theory (5-0).
+MA 0125 Logic and Set Theory (5-0).
+An introduction to the elements of set theory

 An introduction to the elements of set theory and mathematical reasoning.
 Sets, Venn Diagrams, truth tables, quantifiers, logical reasoning.
-Functions, relations, partitions and equivalence relations, 1-1 correspondence.
+Functions, relations, partitions and equivalence relations.
+1-1 correspondence.
 (Paradoxes of set theory, axiom of choice.)
 PREREQUISITE: None.